ahsaxyz/fiona-agent/contributing.md

 # Contributing

-Fiona Agent is an experimental project exploring selective social engagement and agent decision pipelines.
+Fiona Agent is an experimental project exploring selective social engagement and agent decision pipelines

 Contributions are welcome in the following areas: